 What is a Breast Lift?

-Mastopexy, or breast lift, is a procedure to lift the breasts.
-When the breast is low the ligaments in the breast have been stretched.
+Mastopexy, or breast lift surgery, is a cosmetic surgery procedure to lift the breasts.
+When the breast is low, the ligaments in the breast have been stretched.
 The skin of the breast is also stretched.
-There’s more skin than breast tissue.
-The goal of a breast lift is to reduce the amount of skin, tighten the ligaments of the breast and change shape to enhance cleavage.
+There’s more skin than tissue.

 The Short Scar Mastopexy